Diyi2020/Diyi2020.github.io/_pages/about.md

 I am organizing a __QEC__ seminar to understand how close is fault-tolerant quantum computer to our life during Summer 2024 and Spring 2024.

-Will be interested in organizing:

-Seminar on first principle modeling in Fall 2024.

 Research Focus of this month:

 1. __TMD__

 2. __Quantum Algorithms__

 Inspired by working with scientists, advances in HPC and advances in experimental physics, I believe the high quality quantum data is gradually available and how to use these quantum data smartly with __Machine Learning__ could be a task to look into.
-One of the most exciting things is __Operator Learning__ which exactly fits the context of __Quantum Science and Technology__ where you don't have access to quantum many body waves but the observables.

-Looking for applied math postdoc positions starting Fall 2025 in universities, national or industrial labs.